bcrodrigo/bcrodrigo.github.io/README.md

 You can see the code in the [following repository](https://github.com/bcrodrigo/OpenDDA_output_parsing) in my Github.

 ### Polarization state of light
-Lastly, the simulations enabled to learn what was the polarization state from light scattered by randomly-oriented helical scatterers, what was the effect of structural parameters
+Lastly, the simulations enabled to learn what was the polarization state from light scattered by randomly-oriented helical scatterers, what was the effect of structural parameters.
 Of particular interest was circularly polarized light.

-## Thesis work at QSpace
+Thesis work at QSpace
 During my PhD I studied the linear and non-linear optical properties of helical shaped nanostructured thin film coatings and microparticles.
 This required a combination of computational and experimental techniques.
 Follow [this link](http://hdl.handle.net/1974/14915) to take a look at the full document.